sarv-projects/pragma_v1/spec.md

 Used for:
 - Ideation chat (better conversational quality than Flash)
 - Healing loop (1,000 t/s, fast for small fixes)
-- **Image analysis** (`meta-llama/llama-4-scout-17b-16e-instruct` vision) — screenshot/mockup/document analysis, required for the image upload feature
+- **Image analysis** (`meta-llama/llama-4-scout-17b-16e-instruct` vision) — screenshot/mockup/document analysis, requires the Groq key

-> **Both keys required since v5.0:** DeepSeek for code generation, Groq for ideation, healing, and image analysis.
-The SetupGuide enforces both-key configuration before the user can proceed.
+> **Groq is optional since v5.2:** Without a Groq key, the daemon logs a warning but starts normally.
+Interview and healing fall back to the codegen provider (DeepSeek, OpenAI, etc.).
+Image upload is disabled.
+The Setup Guide now treats Groq as optional.

 ---